Equity Principles & Beliefs

 - We believe that we all bring a bias to everything, no matter how well-intentioned.

-- We believe that this process can be difficult for everyone, and painful for many and that the work of moving through this will be worth it.
+- We believe that this process can be difficult for everyone, and painful for many, but that the work of moving through this will be worth it.

 - We believe that the difficulty and pain in the process of equitable change are more about progress and the stamina that is needed to achieve it.